The Best Podcast Equipment Guide for 2024

 The most basic podcast kit is a USB Microphone and a computer.
 That is it!

-Popular USB Mics for Podcasting
+Popular USB Microphones for Podcasting

-XLR Microphones for podcasting
+XLR Microphones for Podcasting

 An XLR microphone is an analog microphone designed to plug into a mixer or audio interface.